 Physical Education & Health Education (PE/HE)

-The PE Programme develop pupils’ psychomotor and games skills, equip them with the knowledge, and attitudes to pursue and enjoy a physically active and healthy lifestyle.
+The PE Programme develops pupils’ psychomotor and games skills, equips them with the knowledge and attitudes to pursue and enjoy a physically active and healthy lifestyle.

 Pupils develop and maintain physical health and fitness through regular participation in physical activities and acquire safe practices during physical activities.
 They also demonstrate the spirit of fair play, teamwork and sportsmanship.

-Health Education is a component of the PE Programme.
-Pupils acquire knowledge and skills to empower pupils to lead healthy lifestyles and take responsibility for the health and well-being of others and the environment.
+PHF is a component of the PE Programme where pupils acquire knowledge and skills to empower them to lead healthy lifestyles and take responsibility for the health and well-being of others and the environment.
 They exhibit good health habits and practise good nutrition.

 Swimming is part of the PE curriculum.
 Pupils will acquire basic swimming skills and water safety awareness and gain water confidence.
-All P2 pupils have to go for swimming lessons after school for 12 weeks.
+By the end of Primary 6, pupils would have gone through 12 swimming lessons.
 Each lesson will last for an hour.
-Qualified swimming coaches will conduct the swimming lessons at Bukit Batok Swimming Complex.
+Qualified swimming coaches will conduct the swimming lessons at a Swimming Complex.
 Teachers will accompany the pupils and ensure their safety.

-At the end of the course, each child will be tested and only those who pass the test will be awarded a certificate.
-Those who have already attained Stage 1 certificate or other certificate of proficiency will learn the skills for the next stage.
+At the end of the course, each child will be tested and only those who pass the test will be awarded.
+Those who have already attained SwimSafer Stage 1 proficiency before attending this programme will learn the skills for the next stage.

-P3 and P4 pupils go on Learning Journey to nature reserves to:
+P3, P4 and P6 pupils will go on Learning Journeys to nature reserves to:

 - gain awareness and appreciation of the natural environment